 Annie’s fondness of animals can only be compared to her passion for music.
 Although she started the violin in seventh grade, there was a time when she had to sell her violin and didn’t play for 22 years.
 When she relocated to Colorado in 1976, she purchased a violin when she joined the orchestra of a local church in 1989.
 “It was not at all like riding a bike,” says Annie.
 It took her a while to get back into the groove of playing again, but she once again became familiar with the instrument she had known so well from her youth.

 Annie heard about the Centennial Philharmonic (the previous name of the Denver Philharmonic Orchestra) when a member of her church orchestra and Centennial Philharmonic musician, encouraged her to audition.
 “I needed something to sink my teeth into,” says Annie.
 She wanted a challenge and found it with the DPO.
 Annie is currently in her 16th DPO season and also serves as Personnel Manager for the orchestra.

 Much of Annie’s free time is spent volunteering and helping with chores in her church.
-She plays her violin for 5 or 6 different churches, and is sometimes accompanied by her friend who lends her vocals to various pieces.
+She plays her violin for five or six different churches and is sometimes accompanied by her friend who lends her vocals to various pieces.
 “I don’t like doing solos, but I’m comfortable with these little churches,” says Annie.
 “They’re grateful to hear different music,” Annie adds.